Luigi Boccherini

 Ridolfo Luigi Boccherini (/ˌbɒkəˈriːni/, also /ˌboʊk-/; /it/; 19 February 1743 – 28 May 1805) was an Italian composer and cellist of the Classical era whose music retained a courtly and galante style even while he matured somewhat apart from the major classical musical centers.
-He is best known for a minuet from his String Quintet in E, Op.
-11, No. 5 (G 275), and the Cello Concerto in B flat major (G 482).
+He is best known for the minuet from his String Quintet in E, Op.
+11, No. 5 (G 275), and the Cello Concerto in B♭ major (G 482).
 The latter work was long known in the heavily altered version by German cellist and prolific arranger Friedrich Grützmacher, but has recently been restored to its original version.
+He is also particularly well known for his Musica notturna delle strade di Madrid (Night Music of the Streets of Madrid).

 Boccherini's output also includes several guitar quintets.
 The final movement of the Guitar Quintet No. 4 in D (G 448) is a fandango, a lively Spanish dance.

 Biography

 Boccherini was born into a musical family in Lucca, Italy in 1743.
 He was the third child of Leopoldo Boccherini, a cellist and double-bass player, and the brother of Giovanni Gastone Boccherini, a poet and dancer who wrote libretti for Antonio Salieri and Joseph Haydn.
-Luigi received his first music lessons at age five by his father, who taught him cello, and then continued his studies at age nine with Abbé Vanucci, music director of a local cathedral, at San Martino.
+Luigi received his first music lessons at age five from his father, who taught him cello, and then continued his studies at age nine with Abbé Vanucci, music director of a local cathedral, at San Martino.
 When his son reached thirteen, Leopoldo Boccherini sent him to study in Rome with Giovanni Battista Costanzi.
 In 1757 Luigi Boccherini and his father both went to Vienna, where the court employed them as musicians in the Burgtheater.